nick16384/j-venus/README.md

 <b>N</b>ative-Java <br>
 <b>S</b>hell

+## What is "S.E.M.I.C.O.L.O.N.S."?
+S.E.M.I.C.O.L.O.N.S. is a java shell project, which is planned to contain a lot of advanced and \
+helpful features.
+(Probably more than any "usual" shell).
+Reaching this point is far in the future \
+and I am programming just for fun, so don't wonder about the current pile of bugs, instabilities, \
+lack of compatibility and features, etc.

 ## Installation
 ***Note: Currently, there is no installer available and the overall "installation" process is only roughly implemented. \
 If you really want to install this "Earliest Access" Version, here is some useful data:*** \